 The start of John Lewis’ Christmas control.

-2007 saw John Lewis make the decision to return to TV after a 3 year absence(What a decision that was!).
-Just 6 years ago John Lewis aired their 1stChristmas ad and in that time they have conquered the Christmas market!
+In 2007, John Lewis decided to return to TV after a 3-year absence(What a decision that was!).
+Just 6 years ago, John Lewis aired their 1stChristmas ad, and they conquered the Christmas market in that time!